 "Going green" can mean many things.
-For over fifteen years, PACES has been making a commitment to a sustainable future, we are proud to say that PACES has been "doing green" for sometime.
+Since 2000 PACES has been making a commitment to a sustainable future.
+We are proud to say that PACES has been "doing green" for sometime.
 Our efforts to help our planet's future are simple but important.
 Join us in our efforts to create new solutions, to reduce waste, and to save resources.

 - prepares the majority of its products on site